ogdf/ogdf/doc/porting/snapshot.md

 When a `PreconditionViolationException` or `AlgorithmFailureException` was only thrown in debug mode, it is now replaced by an assertion (`OGDF_ASSERT`).

+### Enum Classes

+All enums are now enum classes or const static.
+Since the enumerators are scoped, the distinguishing prefixes of the enumerators have been dropped.
+Unscoped enums are now forbidden in the OGDF.

 ### COIN-OR